 It's no news that we love IKEA here.
-(See Exhibit A and B and C.) In fact, let us count the ways: It's convenient, it constantly floors us with inventive designs, and it's affordable.
-Yet, we love it a little less every time we walk into our friends' apartments and realize that they look just like ours—it's like showing up at a party wearing the same Zara outfit as the hostess.
-So, in an effort to branch out from the blue and yellow mold, we rounded up our favorite brands that are both affordable and stylish.
+In fact, let us count the ways: It's convenient, it constantly floors us with inventive designs, and it's affordable.
+Yet we love it a little less every time we walk into our friends' apartments and realize that they look just like ours; it's like showing up at a party wearing the same Zara outfit as the hostess.
+So in an effort to branch out from the blue-and-yellow mold, we rounded up our favorite brands that are both affordable and stylish.
 While we will never entirely give up the Scandinavian household name, we will happily add these brands to our bookmarks in the name of diversity.
-Get your online carts ready: You'll want to shop these IKEA-like online stores stat.
+Get your online carts ready; you'll want to shop at these stores like IKEA stat.

 Joybird is a collective of handcrafted furniture that's also affordable.
 Its upholstered seating is endlessly customizable with nearly a hundred fabric options, so you can design your space exactly as you see fit.

-APT2B is another affordable furniture company that is made in the USA.
-The brand specializes in apartment-sized furniture—perfect for decorating your tiny studio.
+APT2B is another affordable furniture company that makes its pieces in the USA.
+The brand specializes in apartment-size furniture—perfect for decorating your tiny studio.
 We particularly love its line of side tables and accent furniture.

 If you like the Scandinavian style IKEA is known for, you'll love Danish Design Store, which showcases pieces from the best Danish designers of past and present.
 Though the price tags are higher, some of its smaller accessories are surprisingly affordable.